Asian shares slump, bonds rally as virus fears grow

 While the stock rout has been global, the recent pace of selling in Asia has not been as severe as it has on Wall Street, which has been hit hard by the escalation of virus cases outside of Asia.

-The S&P 500 lost $2.14 trillion in market capitalisation over the last four sessions, according to S&P Dow Jones Indices analyst Howard Silverblatt.
+The S&P 500 lost $2.14 trillion in market capitalization over the last four sessions, according to S&P Dow Jones Indices analyst Howard Silverblatt.

 U.S. stock futures rose 0.2% in Asia on Wednesday, but that did little to brighten the mood.